twinfoundation/messaging/packages/messaging-connector-aws/docs/reference/interfaces/IAwsConnectorConfig.md

-# Interface: IAwsSESConnectorConfig
+# Interface: IAwsConnectorConfig

-Configuration for the AWS SES Connector.
+Configuration for the AWS Connector.

 ## Properties